 Get Feedback and Criticism

 Social media such as Behance.net and Devientarts.com allows followers to add comments and give feedback on the presented artwork.
 Criticism and feedback are one of the essential learning resources of any designer to improve work based on others feedback.
 In other creative fields such as photography, feedback is very important for photographers to enhance their work.
-Photography social networks such as 500px.com and 1x.com allow a better feedback experience through displaying the photograph and camera specifications.
+Photography social networks such as 500px.com and 1x.com allow a better feedback experience through displaying the photograph and camera specifications, also services like image background removal service help with an overall experience.

 Social network websites have extended its role from sharing content to adding marketing and advertising methods.
 Designers use social networks to promote their work and services.
 Facebook pages provide a very effective method to promote services and project updates.
 The advertising feature in Facebook can be used to promote services among Facebook’s huge base of users.
 Other social networks such as LinkedIn presents a business-wise platform, where users can add their resumes, projects, and apply for jobs.